 SDBOR Minimum Progression Dashboard

 SDBOR policy 2.10.3 establishes a minimum grade point average standard of 2.00 for degree-seeking undergraduate students in the regental system.
 Students failing to meet these “minimum progression” benchmarks, which are set at 1.80 for freshmen and sophomores and 2.00 for juniors and seniors, are subject to academic probation and/or academic suspension, and these students are considered to be “high-risk” from a retention standpoint.

-The SDBOR Minimum Progression Standards Dashboard presents an interactive summary of minimum progression data for the public university system from FY2010 to the present.
+The SDBOR Minimum Progression Standards Dashboard presents an interactive summary of minimum progression data for the public university system over the last five academic years.
 The dashboard reports on a single key indicator: the percentage of students considered to be in “good standing” at the close of each enrolled semester.
 Outcome data can be disaggregated by a variety of student characteristics.